-- 6.1.1 The Project Manager, Paul Dunn, has responsibility for ensuring that safe systems of work are adhered to on site.
-He delegates elements of this responsibility to the Project archaeologist, who implements these on a day to day basis. - 6.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Business Officer).
+- 6.1.1 The Senior Project Manager, Paul Dunn, has responsibility for ensuring that safe systems of work are adhered to on site.
+Elements of this responsibility will be delegated to the project archaeologist, who implements these on a day to day basis.
+Paul Dunn and the project archaeologist are supported by OA North's Health and Safety Advisor, Fraser Brown. - 6.1.2 The Director with responsibility for Health and Safety at OA is Dan Poore Tech IOSH (Chief Business Officer).